fkie-cad/amides/README.md

     git clone git@github.com:fkie-cad/amides.git

-respectively (in case you are configured to use SSH).
+in case you prefer to use SSH.

 Alternatively, you can get the repository by downloading the `.zip`-file from the repository's main page and unpack it into your target location.

-The `amides` package in the `amides` directory contains modules and scripts that enable to train and validate models for AMIDES, evaluate the model's classification performance, and create meaningful visualisations that help users to asses the models classification performance.
+The `amides` package in the `amides` directory contains modules and scripts that enable to train and validate models for AMIDES, evaluate the model's classification performance, and create meaningful visualizations that help users to assess the models classification performance.
 The package also contains additional scripts and classes that help to prepare generated models for operational use with Logprep and perform further testing.

 Initial data to train and validate models for AMIDES is provided in the `data` directory.
-The `socbed` folder contains a small set of benign event logs for each of the 4 different rule types that AMIDES was originally designed for: Windows Process Creation, Web Proxy, Windows Registry, and Windows PowerShell.
+The `socbed` folder contains a small set of benign event logs for each of the four different rule types that AMIDES was tested with: Windows Process Creation, Web Proxy, Windows Registry, and Windows PowerShell.
 The provided benign data was generated using [SOCBED](https://github.com/fkie-cad/socbed).

 Converted Sigma rules, matches, and a small number of evasions already revealed in the corresponding [academic research paper](#documentation) are located in the `data/sigma` folder.
-Converted rules required for model training are located in `sigma/rules`, matches and evasions required for model validation  are located in `sigma/events`.
+Converted rules required for model training are located in `data/sigma/rules`, matches and evasions required for model validation  are located in `data/sigma/events`.

 ## Installing  ##

-Like other python packages, the `amides` package can be installed system-wide, or into a Python virtual environment.
+Like other Python packages, the `amides` package can be installed system-wide, or into a Python virtual environment.
 We highly recommend using a dedicated virtual environment for `amides`.
 Virtual environments can be created using either the `venv` or `virtualenv` package.
 To create a dedicated virtual environment for `amides`, execute

     python3 -m venv <VIRTUAL-ENVIRONMENT-LOCATION>